DHTMLX/docs-suite/docs/layout/api/cell/layout_cell_id_config.md

 # id

-@short: the id of a cell
+@short: Optional.
+The id of a cell

 @signature: {'id?: string;'}